EmersonDeltaV/deltav-edge/developer-guide/rest-api/rest-api-data-access/rest-api-access-data.md

 # Access Runtime Process Values (Parameter Data)

+**Runtime Process Values** refer to the values of function block parameter fields being read at real-time.
+These provide actual, near-live values to make sense of ongoing processes.

 You can monitor runtime updates to parameter fields by filtering the parameter field on the REST API Graph endpoint.
 Follow the syntax below to monitor parameter field values.

 ## Query by Path